-It has been designed from specifically with patient needs in mind and current
+It has been designed specifically with patient needs in mind and based

-state-of-the-art psychiatric care.
-Psychiatrist Dr. Dale Archer, Jr, made
+on current state-of-the-art psychiatric care.
+Psychiatrist Dr. Dale Archer,

-a major donation towards the new hospital through the Foundation at Lake
+Jr, made a major donation towards the new hospital through the Foundation

-Charles Memorial.
-The facility will be known as the Archer Institute at
+at Lake Charles Memorial.
+The facility will be known as the Archer Institute

-Lake Charles Memorial Health System to honor Dr. Archer's legacy as
+at Lake Charles Memorial Health System to honor Dr. Archer's legacy

 The first phase is set to open in 2017 and will consist of two units: a